bbauska/meta-react-basics/README.md

 ```
 > {
 >
->     color: &quot;tomato&quot;,
+>     color: "tomato",
 >
->     fontSize: &quot;40px&quot;
+>     fontSize: "40px"
 >
 > }
 ```

-So, there&apos;s nothing special about this object, except for the fact that you've inlined it and placed it inside a pair of curly braces.
+So, there's nothing special about this object, except for the fact that you've inlined it and placed it inside a pair of curly braces.
-Additionally, since it&apos;s just JavaScript, those CSS properties that would be hyphenated in plain CSS, such as, for example, **font-size:40px**, become camelCased, and the value is a string, making it look like this: **fontSize:&quot;40px&quot;**.
+Additionally, since it's just JavaScript, those CSS properties that would be hyphenated in plain CSS, such as, for example, **font-size:40px**, become camelCased, and the value is a string, making it look like this: **fontSize:"40px"**.

 Besides inlining a *style object literal*, you can also save it in a variable, and then use that variable instead of passing an object